 Planning context

-The State Government’s metropolitan planning strategy Plan Melbourne provides high-level direction on desired urban outcomes over the next years, including housing and employment.
+The State Government’s metropolitan planning strategy Plan Melbourne provides high-level direction on desired urban outcomes over the next 40 years, including housing and employment.
 Plan Melbourne reinforces the role of the central city and its inner-city sub-precincts as fundamental in driving economic growth and in supporting liveability.
 Several precincts within Yarra were identified as ‘Other urban renewal areas’ in early iterations of the Plan: Collingwood (Gipps Street precinct), the North Richmond to Victoria Park corridor, East Richmond Station-Cremorne, and Alexandra Parade.
 In the 2017 ‘refresh’ of Plan Melbourne this designation was removed.
 As a result, there is presently no specific guidance from the state government concerning the anticipated role of these areas.
-The Action Plan that accompanied the latest version of the Plan suggests the state government intends to pursue a series of short term actions that would provide more guidance for planning for employment lands, particular for areas transitioning from industrial uses to alternative uses.’s
+The Action Plan that accompanied the latest version of the Plan suggests the state government intends to pursue a series of short term actions that would provide more guidance for planning for employment lands, in particular for areas transitioning from industrial uses to alternative uses.
+Plan Melbourne recognises the health and education capabilities of Yarra in the updated Plan Melbourne, with Epworth recognized as a Health Precinct, and the St Vincent’s Hospital and Australian Catholic University Precincts recognised as a Health and Education Precinct.

-It is understood that an ‘Inner Melbourne Framework Plan’ is being prepared by the Victorian Planning Authority to provide guidance on the planning for Melbourne’s various inner city renewal areas.
+It is understood that an ‘Inner Melbourne Framework Plan’ is being prepared by the Victorian Planning Authority (VPA) to provide guidance on the planning for Melbourne’s various inner city renewal areas.
 This process could reveal more about the capacity of these precincts to accommodate housing and employment, outline infrastructure needs, and identify the respective roles of the renewal areas identified in Plan Melbourne.
 The development and refinement of this plan would align with Action 1 in the Plan Melbourne implementation plan.

-studies particular the Business and Industrial Land Strategy (BILS) key economic trends and provide guidance for land use planning including recommendations for the development of specific plans or strategies Yarra.
+Past studies conducted by the City of Yarra, in particular the Business and Industrial Land Strategy (BILS), highlighted key economic trends and provide guidance for land use planning including recommendations for the development of specific plans or strategies across Yarra.

-Within this broad framework, the SEES seeks to provide clarity on the role of health and education precincts, the urban renewal areas designated in early iterations of Plan Melbourne, and former industrial areas that are transition to alternative uses.
+Within this broad framework, the SEES seeks to provide clarity on the future roles of health and education precincts, the urban renewal areas designated in early iterations of Plan Melbourne, and former industrial areas that are transitioning to alternative employment uses.

 Capacity for employment growth

 For the purposes of assessing capacity for additional employment floor space, employment precincts were developed based on the existing land use zones and the functional characteristics of Yarra’s activity centres and employment areas.
-There is currently an estimated 3.million sqm of employment floor space in Yarra.
+There is currently an estimated 3.6 million sqm of employment floor space in Yarra.
 Based on a series of assumptions about development potential under current planning zones there is theoretical capacity for a total of 4.9 million sqm of employment floor space.
-This suggest the capacity for additional floor space is in the order of 1.million square metres.
+This suggest the capacity for additional floor space is in the order of 1.3 million square metres.
 Across Yarra’s precincts, there is sufficient aggregate opportunity to accommodate projected growth.
 In particular, there is significant capacity for commercial employment, particularly in the Gipps and Cremorne precincts.
-There will be significant demand for institutional floor space and expansion of health and education precincts.
+There will be significant demand for institutional floor space and the expansion of Yarra’s health and education precincts.
 Conversely, demand for industrial land is decreasing.

 The Spatial Strategy